pjincz/nginx-cgi/README.md

 set to auth type (such as `Basic`) and authorized user.

 If no authorization module enabled, no matter client passes autoriazation header or not.
-Those 2 fields are empty.
+Those 2 fields are not present.

 `Authorization` header is not visible in cgi script for security reason.